Making her mark on the Hunters Point community

 In the last four years while living at Bayview Commons, Gloria earned a Bachelor’s degree from Mills College, she continued to perform, created her own skincare product, taught as a substitute teacher, and got into a prestigious Master of Fine Arts program at Goddard College.
 Her goal is to start her own production company, making creative and educational television shows for children.

-* Donna Fontenot is the Bayview Commons Resident Service Coordinator and Certified Life Coach
+* Donna Fontenot is a former Bayview Commons Resident Service Coordinator and Certified Life Coach